Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 After your application

 It’s either the USCIS approve or deny your visa application.
 If approved, the embassy will stamp your passport with the EB2 visa stamp.
-If denied, you can file a motion or appeal the decision with the help of an immigrant attorney.
+If denied, you or an immigration lawyer can file a motion or appeal the decision with the help of an immigrant attorney.

 EB2 Visa Application Approval

-You’ll see an expiration date on the visa affixed inside your international passport.
-It’s mandatory that you enter the United States within the visa validity period.
-The embassy will give you a sealed packet after your approval.
-You’re not to open this packet but instead submit it to an immigration officer at your point of entry.
+The visa affixed inside your international passport has an expiration date.
+You must enter the United States within the visa validity period.
+After your approval, the embassy will give you a sealed packet.
+You should not open this packet but submit it to an immigration officer at your point of entry.

-If you’ve not paid the USCIS immigrant fee, you won’t be allowed entry.
+You will only be allowed entry if you’ve paid the USCIS immigrant fee.
 You’ll get your EB2 green card when you arrive in the US as Form I-151 or Form I-551.
 This could take a while to process.
 Before it comes, you can use the alien number stamped on your passport as your work permit.

 EB2 Visa Application Denial